rayalan/binary-adages/content/sustainable-complexity.md

 Business leadership needs to understand and budget for changing non-functional requirements.
 Architectural choices should be tightly calibrated against the business objectives.
 If the company wants a prototype for internal purposes, it may not need any formal architecture.
 But when it becomes a paid service that needs 24-7 reliability, that prototype architecture won't work any more.

-Business leadership also need to understand that by and large, the cost is an unknown.
+Business leadership also need to understand that, by and large, the cost is an unknown.
 When the decision is made to build for aesthetics and not worry about load time, the non-functional requirement becomes "load time doesn't really matter as long as nobody complains."
 After a year of developing, what will it take to achieve highly responsive load times of sub-200 milliseconds?
 Is it just a matter of optimizing a few routes?
 Or perhaps adding a cache?
 Or will the whole data pipeline need to be redesigned?
-Perhaps the choice of a single page application is too slow for this problem, and a new approach is needed?
+Perhaps the choice of a single-page application is too slow for this problem, and a new approach is needed?

 This understanding isn't easy; business leadership often focuses on tangibles like features, monthly active users, and revenue.
 But it's essential for them to understand that every non-functional requirement adds complexity, and changing the non-functional requirements typically adds a cost that must be paid.[^debt]